CentsOfFate/Wedding-Outfit/README.md

 JCPenny and J&M would be great.
 Try to go for a Dress Shoe that's a solid Walnut/Tan color like [this](https://www.styleforum.net/content/type/61/id/1251657/width/200/height/400/flags/LL).
 The striking Walnut shoe will go perfectly for the fall season.
 Allen Edmonds, although unbelievable in quality, is going to be a lot to ask for at a $400 retail price.
 J&M strike a good price point for quality though.

 In terms of Dress Shoe type, it doesn't really matter.
-Plain Oxford, Cap Toe, Half Wingtips, Full Wing Tips are all fine.
+Plain Oxford, Cap Toe, Half Wingtips, Full Wingtips are all fine.
 Single or Double Monkstraps are very fashion forward, and I won't be opposed to them.
 Boat Shoes and Penny Loafers won't be allowed.

 ### Navy Suit